grafana/xk6-disruptor/README.md

 Check the [get started guide](/docs/01-get-started/01-get-started.md) for instructions on how to install and use `xk6-disruptor`.

-The [Roadmap](/ROADMAP.md) presents the goals of the project for the month to come in terms of new functionalities and enhancements.
+The [Roadmap](/ROADMAP.md) presents the project's goals for the coming months regarding new functionalities and enhancements.

 If you are interested in contributing with the development of this project, check the [contributing guide](/docs/04-development/01-contributing.md)